 Understanding the different road conditions and hazards you may encounter is key, as is respecting the other road users you share your journey with.
 So, whether you’re a native of the countryside or an occasional visitor, these tips for rural driving should help everyone stay safe.

-Advice from THINK! (the Government’s designated road safety campaign) on sharing the road with vulnerable road users:
+Here is some advice from THINK! (the Government’s designated road safety campaign) on sharing the road with vulnerable road users:

 - Respect advanced stop lines – these allow vulnerable road users to position themselves in front of motorists to increase their visibility at traffic lights.
-You must stop at the first white line reached if the lights are amber or red and when the green signal shows allow other road users time and space to move off
+You must stop at the first white line reached if the lights are amber or red, and when the green signal shows, allow other road users time and space to move off.

-- Speed limits, not targets – designated speed limits are provided as a maximum legal guide, however, hazards such as sharps bends, animals on the road and changing conditions often mean that drivers should determine their speed by the circumstances, rather than the speed limit
+- Speed limits, not targets – designated speed limits are provided as a maximum legal guide, however, hazards such as sharps bends, animals on the road and changing conditions often mean that drivers should determine their speed by the circumstances, rather than the speed limit.

 - Winding roads – when driving on twisting roads, slow your car ahead of the bend to a speed which will allow you to stop should a hazard emerge around the corner.
-Braking as you enter a bend will likely mean that you are going too fast and not in full control of your vehicle.
-Look ahead and use tree lines, telegraph poles and hedges to determine where the road is going
+Braking as you enter a bend will likely mean that you are going too fast and are not in full control of your vehicle.
+Look ahead and use tree lines, telegraph poles and hedges to determine where the road is going.

 - Manure on the road – anyone driving on a rural road should expect to share it with horses and their riders.
 Spotting a fresh pile of manure should alert you to the possibility that horses are not far away.
-Drivers should slow down and be prepared to stop if necessary
+Drivers should slow down and be prepared to stop if necessary.

 - Livestock delays – farmers often need to use the roads to move livestock such as cattle, horses and sheep to and from their fields, usually at dawn and at the end of the day.
-If the road is blocked by livestock the best thing to do is stop the car, turn off your engine and wait patiently
+If the road is blocked by livestock the best thing to do is stop the car, turn off your engine and wait patiently.

 - Farm traffic – tractors and farm machinery on the road can be frustrating for drivers caught up in a queue.
 However, usually a tractor will not be travelling too far up the road, so it won’t be long before the road is clear again.
 If you do decide to overtake, make absolutely sure the road ahead is clear and consider any junctions ahead that motorists may pull out from.
-Due to their size, tractors might swing out to the right before turning left, be aware of this before making the decision to overtake
+Due to their size, tractors might swing out to the right before turning left, be aware of this before making the decision to overtake.

 - Ice on or under bridges – the road surface on bridges will be the first to freeze when the temperate drops, whilst roads that run underneath them will often be the last to thaw.
-Consider your speed and stopping distance in icy conditions
+Consider your speed and stopping distance in icy conditions.

 - Churches are a sign – if you see a church spire in the distance, it’s very likely that you’re about to drive into a residential area, so be prepared to reduce your speed and look out for vulnerable road users – especially children.